wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Negative Trust Anchor to keep DNSSEC validation enabled and still reach the misconfigured domain.

+   It is worth noting the folowing text from RFC4033 [RFC4033] - "In the final analysis, however, authenticating both DNS keys and data is a matter of local policy, which may extend or even override the protocol extensions defined in this document set."
+A responsibility (one of many) of a caching server operator is to "protect the integrity of the cache."
+DNSSEC is just a tool to help accomplish that.
+It carries ancillary data that a local cache administrator may use to filter out undesired responses.
+DNSSEC is not an enforcement mechanism, it's a resource.
+When I see folks voice opinions that DNSSEC's recommended operation has to strictly followed, my gut reaction is that these folks have forgotten the purpose of all of our efforts.
+We don't secure protocols to make things work better.
+We don't operate the DNS because we like to run a well run machine.
+We don't run the Internet for the fun of it.
+(Some might enjoy running

+Ebersman, et al.        Expires September 5, 2015               [Page 3]

+Internet-Draft        DNSSEC Negative Trust Anchors           March 2015

+   it, that's job satisfaction to some extent.)
+At the end of the day all that matters is that what is being done benefits society.
+We run the Internet to enrich society.
+We prefer a well run DNS because it saps less resources than a poorly run DNS.
+We prefer secure protocols so that people don't become victims (in some sense of the word).
+Make it work.
+Do what it takes to make it work.
+"Local policy" rules.

 2. Definition of a Negative Trust Anchor

    Trust Anchors are defined in [RFC5914].
 A trust anchor should be